-You’ve now successfully created a Gmail web application!
+You’ve now successfully created a Google web application!

 Now we need to see the full details.
 On the last screen, click I’ll do this later to go to the Credentials page.

 Step 3: Grant Permissions and Send Gmail SMTP Test Email

 On the Credentials page, you can now see the details of the web application you just created.
-To view Client ID and Client Secret, click the edit icon.
+To view Client ID and Client Secret, click the pencil icon.

 This will open all of the details for your app.
-On this page, you’ll need to copy the Client ID and Client secret values.
+On this page, you’ll see the Client ID and Client secret values.

-Each of these will need to be copied into your WP Mail SMTP settings back in your WordPress admin.
+Each of these will need to be copied into your WP Mail SMTP settings back in your WordPress admin screen.